MEET HIDOE’s Leadership TEAM

 Bio

-Teri Ushijima was appointed assistant superintendent for the Office of Curriculum and Instructional Design (OCID) on Dec.
-16, 2022, after serving in an interim capacity since Nov.
-2020.
-Prior to her appointment, Ushijima served as the director of the Assessment and Accountability Branch, executive director of OTM’s Leadership Institute, ‘Aiea-Moanalua-Radford complex area superintendent as well as a principal at Mokulele Elementary and vice principal at Moanalua High.
-She is a National Milken Educator Award recipient and also taught at Mililani Mauka, Mokulele, Leihōkū and Honowai Elementary schools.
+Teri Ushijima was appointed assistant superintendent for the Office of Curriculum and Instructional Design (OCID) in Dec.
+2022.
+Prior to her appointment, she served as the director of the Assessment and Accountability Branch, executive director of OTM’s Leadership Institute, ʻAiea-Moanalua-Radford complex area superintendent and principal at Mokulele Elementary.
+Ushijima holds a doctorate in educational leadership from the University of Southern California and two master’s degrees from the University of Hawaiʻi at Mānoa: one in library and information science and another in curriculum and instruction.
+She also has a bachelor’s degree in education from UH Mānoa.
+She is a National Milken Educator Award recipient.

 Complex Area Superintendents